sergio-vb/ng-recipes/README.md

 - Deleting commented bootstrap code after migration to materialize is complete

 Recipes
-- *** Adding back Manage dropdown in recipe details
 - Add custom pipe to remove HTML tags using a regexp.
 - Add uploading functionality for images

 Shopping List
-- Fix bug of overlapping labels when clicking on an ingredient
+- *** Fix bug of overlapping labels when clicking on an ingredient
+- * When adding ingredients from recipe to shopping list, add amount if ingredient already exists.
 - Add units to ingredients

 Authentication